-CFM International (CFMI), a 50/50 joint company of GE of the United States and Snecma (Safran Group) of France, is the world's largest manufacturer of large commercial jet engines.
+CFM International (CFM), a 50/50 joint company of GE of the United States and Safran Aircraft Engines of France, is the world’s largest manufacturer of large commercial jet engines.

 The A319 and A320 aircraft are powered by -5A or -5B engines, depending upon the needs of each operator; the A321 aircraft are powered by -5B engines.